-Group members will be asked questions that help them articulate how they have integrated their learnings from the course into practice settings.
+The questions should be related to the presented topic to help presenters articulate how they have integrated their learnings from the course into practice settings.
 In addition, students are expected to demonstrate scholarly theoretical rigor that shows their ways of examining the issues presented and illustrates their practice approaches with diverse and marginalized individuals and social groups.
 Students also are encouraged to highlight the role social work knowledge base plays in shaping their responses to issues of marginality.
 Students are encouraged to position their approaches within critical anti-oppressive and social justice oriented social work practice.
 Some guiding questions that students might integrate into their poster include: what perspectives drive policy development and application?
 And how would such policy respond to the needs it is set to address?